cherrynoize/theme/README.md

 ## 📋 TODO

-- Implement wallpaper history for each theme and start sorting by most recent in `wall-picker`
+- Implement wallpaper history for each theme and default to sorting by most recent in `wall-picker`
-- Convert to a higher compression format
+- Convert to higher compression format
 - AI upscaler on-the-fly with cache storage support
 - Some wallpapers have some ugly artifacts/watermarks to be removed
 - Cut out border from wallpapers in [`meranii`](../.wallpaper-themes/meranii) theme
 - Make `switch-mode` keep both `-dark` and `-light` versions and use a suffix-less link to avoid this dizzy switching back and forth in commits just because a different mode is set.